salvatorecampagna/pokedex/README.md

 or kept open in case the remote service is still experiencing failures.

 I used **Hystrix**, made popular by Netflix, to protect calls to remote APIs (translation and pokeapi) and avoid failures to propagate to upstream components.
-Even if this is a "toy-applcaition" I believe protecting an application from remote services failing is a **must-have** for modern cloud-based applications.
+Even if this is a *toy-application* I believe protecting an application and remote services from failures is a *must-have* for modern cloud-based applications.

 For the translation service I also used the *fallback* mechanism provided by the Hystrix circuit breaker to provide a default response.

 ### Bulk heading

-Using a bulk head pattern we can break calls to remote services into different thread pools and reduce the risk that a problem with one slow service  will take down the whole application.
+Using a **bulkhead** pattern we can break calls to remote services into different thread pools and reduce the risk that a problem with one slow service  will take down the whole application.
 It is a way to isolate or compartmentalize parts of an application to avoid errors to propagate.
 The thread pools act as the bulkhead for a service.
 Each remote resource is segregated and calls to other services won't be affected because they are processed by threads in a different thread pool.